 Common Good Funds were inherited from former authorities, the most significant one being the Talbot Crosbie fund from Bearsden and Milngavie District Council.
-This has a balance of £0.902m at 31 March 2023 (£0.975m at 31 March 2022).
+This has a balance of £0.970m at 31 March 2024 (£0.902m at 31 March 2023).
 These funds can be used for the common good/benefit of residents of the area and, as such, they are primarily used to give grants to appropriate organisations in the relevant areas.
 The Common Good Funds held by the Council are currently registered charities regulated by the OSCR.
-Common Good funds do not represent assets of the Council and are not included in the Council's Balance Sheet, but are included in the Council's Group Accounts.
+Common Good funds are not Council assets and are not included in the Council's Balance Sheet but are included in the Council's Group Accounts.